-1. The applicant shall provide public notice of the public hearing pursuant to Section 17.2.1.5.B of this Zoning Ordinance.

-- 2. The Planning Commission shall hold a public hearing for special use permits after receipt of the Director's recommendation pursuant to Section 17.2.1.5.C. - 3.
+- 1. The applicant shall provide public notice of the public hearing pursuant to Section 17.2.2.3:B of this Zoning Ordinance. - 2.
+The Planning Commission shall hold a public hearing for special use permits after receipt of the Director's recommendation pursuant to Section 17.2.2.3:C. - 3.
 During the public hearing, the Planning Commission shall hear any relevant evidence or statement provided by the applicant or his representative, by the Director or any member of the staff, and by any person in attendance at the hearing.
 The Planning Commission may, at its sole discretion, hear and consider any other relevant statement or evidence, written or oral. - 4.
 Following the public hearing, the Planning Commission shall make a decision to approve, approve with modifications, or deny the application.
 The decision of the Planning Commission may include conditions for the special use permit in addition to the supplemental standards set forth in Article 4 of this Zoning Ordinance. - 5.
 The Planning Commission shall provide the written findings and decision to the applicant within 14 days after the public hearing.

-E. Expiration of Special Use Permit:
+17.2.4.5: Expiration of Special Use Permit:

-- If a major site plan is required, the applicant shall obtain approval of the major site plan within a period of two years from the date of the special use permit approval.
-If the major site plan approval is not obtained within this time period, the approval of the special use permit is no longer valid. - 2.
-The applicant may request an extension of the special use permit approval.
+- A. If a major site plan is required, the applicant shall obtain approval of the major site plan within a period of two years from the date of the special use permit approval.
+If the major site plan approval is not obtained within this time period, the approval of the special use permit is no longer valid. - B. The applicant may request an extension of the special use permit approval.
 A written request for an extension explaining the justification for the request shall be submitted to the Director prior to the expiration of the special use permit approval.
 The Director may grant an extension for good cause for up to one year from the date of the original expiration of the special use permit approval.

-17.2.4: Variances
+17.2.5: Variances

-This Section establishes the procedures and criteria for requesting a variance to a dimensional standard in Article 5 of this Zoning Ordinance or to a similar standard contained in an official development plan due to an extraordinary or exceptional situation or condition.
+This Section establishes the procedures and criteria for requesting a variance to a dimensional standard in Article 5, 6, 7, 8, 9, and 10 of this Zoning Ordinance or to a similar standard contained in an official development plan due to an extraordinary or exceptional situation or condition.
+No variance maybe be requested from the Use and Supplemental Standards provided for in Article 4 of this Zoning Ordinance.

-17.2.4.2: Types of Variances
+17.2.5.2: Types of Variances

-A. Major Variance:
+A. Major Variance

-A major variance shall apply when a variation of 20 percent or more to a numeric dimensional and development standard is proposed.
+Except as otherwise noted below, a major variance shall apply when a variation of 20 percent or more to dimensional standard is proposed.

-B. Minor Variance:
+B. Minor Variance